The Studying-Acting-Learning & Teaching Network (SALT-Net)

 - Supplementary recruitment for a joint Family Medicine/Psychiatry project recruiting cases and controls for the largest genetic case-control cohort study of schizophrenia ever conducted

-- An intervention on Vitamin D Deficiency screening and treatment norms in the region, currently in progress.
+- A completed qualitative investigation on Vitamin D Deficiency screening and treatment norms in the region.
 This topic was also identified by SALT-Net community members as one that needed exploration.
+Results have been published in the journal Qualitative Health Research.